What to Say to a Grieving Friend instead of "How are You"

 The magic phrase is "What has this week/today been like for you?"
 It has the same intent to invite someone to share, but something about this different wording makes it feel more inviting to be like "well honestly, things aren't so great" if things aren't so great.
 It also is posed with gentleness acknowledging that each day is different than the next.
 I've found it really helpful because by swapping out a few words in the question, you can still easily ask your friend how they really are and invite an authentic response.

 And we'd love to hear from you!
 What phrases helped you during your loss?
-We'll be chatting about this on instagram later this week, so stay tuned!
+Leave your thoughts in the comments below!